Whether you’re newly engaged, celebrating a

 3. Remove your jewelry before exercising.
 Depending on the jewelry type, sweat can cause it to look worn out or possibly cause it to corrode.
 Also, unintentionally banging your jewelry on exercise machines and weights can cause scratches or bends.

 5. Don’t apply lotion, makeup, or other products.
-These products should always be applied prior to putting on your jewelry.
+These products should always be applied before putting on your jewelry.
 These products can damage pearls and other fragile gemstones.

 7. Don’t remove jewelry in the kitchen or bathroom.
 A simple bump and your jewelry could be going down the drain.

-8. Visit your jeweler on a regular basis.
-Not only will your jeweler give your jewelry a good cleaning, they’ll be able to inspect it for damage and fix it before it gets worse.
+8. Visit your jeweler regularly.
+Not only will your jeweler give your jewelry a good cleaning, but they’ll also be able to inspect it for damage and fix it before it worsens.

 Tips for cleaning your jewelry

-Depending on the type of jewelry, there are many different home cleaning remedies available.
+Many different home cleaning remedies are available depending on the type of jewelry.
 Here are just a few remedies that may work for you.

 Tips for insuring your jewelry

-Call your agent to find out if the policy you have provides coverage or has high enough limits.
+Call your agent to determine if your policy provides coverage or has high enough limits.
 A basic homeowners policy only covers damage to personal property due to the following perils.

 If your jewelry accidentally goes down the drain and you have a basic policy, there will be no coverage.